axelahmer/lzcup-scheduler/README.md

 ## Output Schedule Format

-The generated schedules are saved in the `output/` directory.
-Each schedule file has the following format:
+The generated schedules are saved in the results CSV file.
+Each schedule is represented in the following format within the CSV:

 - Each row represents a home team, and each column represents an away team.
 - The cell (i, j) stores the time slot in which home team i plays against away team j.